OctoberNicole/FloatingStickers-RN/README.md

-# RN Floating Stickers
+# _RN Floating Stickers_

-An android app diaplaying floating stickers on camera view embedded as native module in React Native project.
+> An Android Application for displaying floating stickers on a camera view embedded as native module for React Native project.